Ankit-TheCoder/Ankit-TheCoder/README.md

 📫 How to reach me...
 Email me at: [ankityaduwanshi851@gmail.com] 📧
-//Connect with me on LinkedIn: [LinkedIn Profile URL] 🔗(updating soon) Drop a message on Twitter: [@yaduwanshi_anki] 🐦
+//Connect with me on LinkedIn: https://www.linkedin.com/in/ankit-yadav-80220a352/ Drop a message on Twitter: [@yaduwanshi_anki] 🐦
 😄 Pronouns: He/Him
 ⚡ Fun fact: